Are you planning on moving into a new home but are unsure where to start?

 I made sure I did a lot of planning before the moving day and I would like to share some of that with you, dear reader.
 Make sure you bookmark this page and SHARE it using the buttons at the foot of the article.

-This article is written based upon the assumption that you have secured a tenancy on another property, or sold your old house and bought a new one, which is discussed in greater detail here.
+This article is written based upon the assumption that you have secured a tenancy on another property, or sold your old house and bought a new one.

 Anyway, so you’ve found your new house and, whether you are renting or buying somewhere, if you haven’t moved for a while, you could become quickly overwhelmed with the sheer amount of work needed to relocate yourself, your family, your pets, and all your possessions, from one property to another.